openfoodfacts/nutripatrol-frontend/README.md

 - Image reporting
 - List of reported images
 ## Roadmap
+- [ ] Improving usability of the tickets dashboard (more tickets per page, filtering tickets based on keyword, seeing the username of the reporter)
 - [ ] Insert main roadmap items here
 ## Weekly meetings (Frontend meeting)